 - a nonrandom order of the universe exists

 - events have causes and occur in regular patterns that can be determined through observation

 Positivists conduct observational studies to uncover these regular, nonrandom patterns and the relationships among the patterns.
 Working collaboratively and inductively, positivists sort through a multitude of relationships, seeking to discover the rules or principles that govern the way things work in the natural universe.

-9th century to describe the set of beliefs that underlies modern scientific inquiry.
+Comte De Saint-Simon introduced the term “positivism” in the 19th century to describe the set of beliefs that underlies modern scientific inquiry.
 Early positivists rejected inquiry based on subjective experience or intellectual speculation.
 Instead, they argued that sense perceptions are the only admissible basis for knowledge.
-That is, positivists argue that knowledge developed by carefully controlled observation is more valuable than knowledge that is derived from intuition or logic.
+Positivists argue that knowledge developed by carefully controlled observation is more valuable than knowledge that is derived from intuition or logic.

 In The Making of Knowledge in Composition, Stephen North identifies three assumptions that support positivists’ reliance on sensory perception as the best means to knowledge:

 - A nonrandom order of causes and effects exists.

 - This nonrandom order exists independent of our experience of it.

 - Researchers can use objective methods to discover the nonrandom order.

 Since they are interested in discovering the laws and general principles that regulate the universe, positivists use the data they collect, not to explain any particular individual or event, but as evidence concerning the universe at large.
 Ultimately, positivists hope to construct a paradigm—a consistent, general concept or framework—that explains the phenomena they study.
 Positivists, then, work like puzzle-solvers, solving the puzzle of the universe one piece at a time.